SohamAI99/NebuluxArena/DATABASE_SETUP.md

 ## ✅ Test the Contact Form

-1. Go to your website: http://localhost:3002
+1. Go to your website: http://localhost:3001
 2. Scroll down to the "Contact Us" section
 3. Fill out the form and submit
 4. You should see "Thanks!
 We'll be in touch." message
-5. Check your Supabase dashboard under **Table Editor > Client** to see the submission
+5. Check your Supabase dashboard under **Table Editor > Client Table** to see the submission

 ## 🔍 View Submissions

 To view all contact form submissions:

 1. Go to **Table Editor** in Supabase dashboard
-2. Click on **Client** table
+2. Click on **Client Table** table
 3. You'll see all submissions with timestamps
 4. You can export data, edit entries, or delete spam